kylejones200/psis_4700_applied_ai/webslides/lecture3_Working-with-Text.md

 ## Bigrams and Trigrams

-Bigrams capture short phrases.
+Bigrams capture short phrases
-Trigrams capture longer patterns.
+Trigrams capture longer patterns
 Vocabulary grows rapidly

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.